bbartling/BAC0-GUI/README.md

 ## HTTP GET Requests

 App Supports 3 GET requests to read, write, or release BACnet.
-Like ping pong the Flask app at the moment only supports one BACnet point at a time to as shown in the insomnia screenshots below the BACnet device information needs to be entered in the body of the GET request.
+Like a game of ping pong the Flask app at the moment only supports one BACnet point at a time to as shown in the insomnia screenshots below the BACnet device information needs to be entered in the body of the GET request.
+One thing to note is Flask as well as the BACnet stacks running under the hood are all synchronous non-thread safe Python libraries.

 /bacnet/read/single
 ![read](/images/read.PNG)